gbdev/pandocs/src/SGB_Functions.md

 ## General Description

-Super Game Boy (SGB) is an adapter cartridge that allows to play Game Boy games on a SNES (Super Nintendo Entertainment System) gaming console.
+The Super Game Boy (SGB) is an adapter cartridge that allows to play Game Boy games on a SNES (Super Nintendo Entertainment System) gaming console.
 In detail, you plug the Game Boy cartridge into the SGB cartridge, then plug the SGB cartridge into the SNES, and then connect